 Breast Reduction Consultation

-During your initial consultation with Dr. Steinbrech, the plastic surgeon who will be performing the procedure, you can ask questions and vice versa.
+During your initial consultation with Dr. Steinbrech, the plastic surgeon in NYC who will be performing the procedure, you can ask questions and vice versa.
 Be prepared when you arrive with any questions about his credentials, about the procedure and about what to expect during and after the surgery.
 Dr. Steinbrech will conduct an initial exam and then he will be better able to answer questions about what you can expect from the procedure.
 The doctor will be able to show you photographs of before and after to give you a better idea of what to expect.
 When you arrive prepared with questions and information, this will ensure Dr. Steinbrech that you have thought well about the change and are not only informed, but prepared.

 *Each patient is unique and individual results may vary.